DeepSceneSeg/EfficientPS/README.md

 ## Additional Notes:
    * We only provide the single scale evaluation script.
 Multi-Scale+Flip evaluation further imporves the performance of the model.
-   * This is a re-implementation of EfficientPS, it is not guaranteed to reproduce all numbers in the paper, please refer to the original numbers from [EfficientPS: Efficient Panoptic Segmentation](https://arxiv.org/abs/2004.02307) when making comparison.
+   * This is a re-implementation of EfficientPS in PyTorch.
+The performance of the trained models might slightly differ from the metrics reported in the paper.
+Please refer to the metrics reported in [EfficientPS: Efficient Panoptic Segmentation](https://arxiv.org/abs/2004.02307) when making comparisons.

 ## Acknowledgements
-We have used utility functions from other open-source projects, we would espeicially thank the authors of:
+We have used utility functions from other open-source projects.
+We espeicially thank the authors of:
 - [mmdetection](https://github.com/open-mmlab/mmdetection)
 - [gen-efficientnet-pytorch](https://github.com/rwightman/gen-efficientnet-pytorch)
 - [seamseg](https://github.com/mapillary/seamseg.git)